leanprover-community/blog/posts/month-in-mathlib-may-2024.md

 * Algebra
 * [PR #13271](https://github.com/leanprover-community/mathlib4/pull/13271) :: chore(mathlib4/Algebra/BigOperators/Basic): unscope `∑ x ∈ s, f x` notations
-* [PR #12937](https://github.com/leanprover-community/mathlib4/pull/12937) :: feat: Lie algebra root spaces are 1-dimensional
-* [PR #12297](https://github.com/leanprover-community/mathlib4/pull/12297) :: feat(Algebra/Lie): existence of Cartan subalgebras
-* [PR #13307](https://github.com/leanprover-community/mathlib4/pull/13307) :: feat(Algebra/Lie/Weights): The root system of a lie algebra.
+* In Lie theory, [PR #12297](https://github.com/leanprover-community/mathlib4/pull/12297) proves that any finite-dimensional Lie algebra over an infinite field contains a Cartan subalgebra (in fact many).
+[PR #12937](https://github.com/leanprover-community/mathlib4/pull/12937) proves that the root spaces of a semisimple Lie algebra relative to a splitting Cartan subalgebra are 1-dimensional, and [PR #13307](https://github.com/leanprover-community/mathlib4/pull/13307) proves that the roots of a semisimple Lie algebra are actually an abstract (reduced, crystallographic) root system.
 * [PR #12721](https://github.com/leanprover-community/mathlib4/pull/12721) :: feat(Algebra/Category/ModuleCat): the category of presheaves of modules is abelian

 * Algebraic Geometry.